 How many days to spend in Corvo

-Minimum one day but Corvo is an island that more than to be visited, is to be lived so if you can, stay at least two nights as we did in Randomtrip.
+At least one day, but Corvo is an island that’s meant to be experienced rather than just visited, so if you can, stay at least two nights—just like we did at Randomtrip on our first visit.

 Azores travel insurance